rafaelkonlechner/predict-commute/experiments/replace-missing-values-mean/datasets/README.md

 Missing values are introduced by the `scripts/create-missing-values` script.
 For this, you need python3.x and the liac-arff python module installed.

 command: `./create-missing-values -s 1 -f FRACTION -a ATTRIBUTES`

+Replacements on the datasets are then performed by WEKA explorer, through applying the `ReplaceMissingValues` filter and saving the modifications.